 Emergent literacy skills are the building blocks of learning to read and write.
-These early skills are essential for all children to learn, but can be particularly important for children on the autism spectrum or with social communication difficulties.
+These early skills are essential for all children to learn, but can be particularly important for children with autism or social communication challenges.
 This is because the areas of literacy where these children need the most help often mirror their areas of difficulty in communication.
 So when you promote their early literacy skills, you also support their communication.